emmorts/lolapi/README.md

 API
 ---
-Every API call has an argument `options` which may be left `null` if desired. `options` property `region` may be used in every call to define the region; if it's left empty, region from the constructor will be used; if that is not defined either, region will default to `Europe West`.
+Every API call has an argument `options` which may be left `null` if desired. `options` property `region` may be used in every call to define the region; if it's left empty, region from the constructor will be used; if that is not defined either, region will default to *Europe West*.
 Most of the API have additional available properties covered below.
+Callbacks will always be given error as the first argument and results as the second one.

 ### setRateLimit(limitPer10s, limitPer10min)
 Sets a request limit.
 When either limit is reached, the request will be queued and ran as soon as possible.